Azurfen/skyrim_grub_theme/README.md

-Bacause you can never have enough Skyrim
+Because you can never have enough Skyrim